PolyMathOrg/project-proposals/README.md

 ## Improve ODE-solver

 PolyMath has [a simple ODE-solver](https://github.com/PolyMathOrg/PolyMath/tree/development/src/Math-ODE).
-We would like to have more elaborate ways of solving ODE like [the ones provided in Julia](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.151/).
+We would like to have more elaborate ways of solving ODE like [the ones in Julia](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.151/).

 ## Rule-based integration